 Everyone at some point in their lives seems to have at least dabbled in Crash Bandicoot, no matter what their relationship to gaming is (except, of course, yours truly).
 I didn’t really know what to expect, having only done a few laps of Crash Team Racing (more of a Mario Kart man myself) and never having completed a level of Crash Bandicoot.

 The first thing that struck me about the game was how it – well, how it just starts.
-No tutorial level, a minimal introductory cutscene, and not even a context-setting slide you would see in a silent movie.
-With Crash Bandicoot you are getting none of that.
+There is no tutorial level, a minimal introductory cutscene, and not even a context-setting slide you would see in a silent movie.
+With Crash Bandicoot, you are getting none of that.
 Instead, the game throws you straight into the aptly-named N. Sanity Beach, where you must sink or swim (or should that be sink or spin….
 Don’t worry, I’ll show myself out).

 The game is truly the definition of learning on the job.
 Thankfully, the small variation in controls plays to its advantage here.
 There are only two controls to learn – jump and spin – as you work your way through various island-based levels.